gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 - Full sized USB ports do not require flimsy On The Go cables
 - Charges from USB-C including fast charging Power Delivery modes
-- Larger screen then many Android phones
+- Larger screen than many Android phones
 - Case is more robust then a standard Android phone

 Disadvantages: